-Since this time of year is peak season for asthma and allergy sufferers, the Asthma and Allergy Foundation of America has made May National Asthma and Allergy Awareness Month.
+Since it’s currently peak season for asthma and allergy sufferers, the Asthma and Allergy Foundation of America has proclaimed May as National Asthma and Allergy Awareness Month.

 .
-Your no-charge air quality and comfort analysis is the first thing you can do to start evaluating your home’s air pollution.
+Your no-charge air quality and comfort analysis is the first step to assess your home’s level of air pollution.

 Germicidal UV Light Systems